 So before choosing between the laptops’ screen sizes, you should consider where and how you will be using your laptop.
 If you travel a lot or go to school or college or university and need to carry your laptop with you, you will prefer portability.
 In that case, considering a 13-inch laptop is worth it, as it will become easier for you to take carry it around because of its lightweight.

 However, the laptops like DELL XPS 15 packs a 13-inch display into a 14-inch laptop frame.
-There are various Laptops available in the market that are light and slim but have a small screen.
+There are various Laptops available in the market that are light and slim but have a small screens.
 Dell XPS 15 is one such example.
 But still, some laptops are slim and lightweight but don’t have a small screen.

 Before purchasing a laptop, decide the application you are expecting from your laptop.
 For a video editor or gamer, a larger screen will be favorable.
 If you are predominantly writing, browsing screen, you will be OK with a 13-inch laptop.